-Since your will does not take effect until you die and the probate court admits it to probate, you can change your will at any time before your death providing you are mentally competent.

 You change a will be executing either a written document called a codicil, which changes an existing will, or by executing a new will.
-A codicil must be executed according to the same rules that apply to executing wills; however, you are not required to notify your beneficiaries if you change your will, nor do they need to approve any changes to your will.
+A codicil in Georgia must be executed according to the same rules that apply to executing wills; however, you are not required to notify your beneficiaries if you change your will, nor do they need to approve any changes to your will.

 You may revoke your will before your death, but the best way to revoke a will is to execute a new one.

-To learn more about changing a will, we invite you to contact our office to schedule a free case evaluation with an Atlanta estate planning attorney.
+To learn more about codicil in Georgia, we invite you to contact our office to schedule a free case evaluation with an Atlanta codicil attorney.
 In this initial evaluation, we will answer your questions and help you determine which steps you need to take to accomplish your goals!

-Draft 2: